PMET-public/module-datainstall-graphql/README.md

 		}
 	}

 **rewardsPointsExchangeRate**: Use to create the `reward_exchange_rate.json` file.
 Include the Ids you want to include in the export.
-If you need a list of all exchange rates, set the input to an empty string `identifiers: [""]`. `rate_id` is also available, but not necessary for a data pack
+If you need a list of all exchange rates, set the input to an empty string `identifiers: [""]`. `rate_id` and `rate_text` are also available, but not necessary for a data pack

 	query{
 		rewardsPointsExchangeRate(identifiers: ["1"]) {